SYNFAC-EDIT: Synthetic Imitation Edit Feedback for Factual Alignment in Clinical Summarization: Results

 \subsection{Synthetic Edit Feedback Evaluation}

-To quantify the quality of the edit instructions generated by our proposed pipeline, we used domain expert annotators \footnote{For our human evaluation, we used 10 samples from our synthetic data using three domain experts: 1 doctor \& 2 medical students.} to annotate the generated edit instructions and edited summaries.
-In our proposed pipeline, both $f_e^{High\rightarrow Low}$ or $f_e^{Low\rightarrow High}$, first generates a set of edit instruction $E^i$ which are then used to generate $y_{-}^i$ or $y_{+}^i$ respectively.
-In order to quantify the quality of $y_{-}^i$/$y_{+}^i$, we first used human evaluation to evaluate the quality of the corresponding $E^i$ by annotating whether a generated instruction $e_{j}^i$ in $E^i$ is useful or not in generating hallucinating (in the case of \texttt{\textbf{$\text{High}\rightarrow \text{Low}$}})/factuality improving (in the case of \texttt{\textbf{$\text{Low}\rightarrow \text{High}$}}) edits.
+To quantify the quality of the edit instructions generated by our proposed pipeline, we used domain expert annotators to annotate the generated edit instructions and edited summaries in $D_{eval}$.
+In our proposed pipeline, both $f_e^{High\rightarrow Low}$ \& $f_e^{Low\rightarrow High}$, first generates a set of edit instruction $E^i$ which are then used to generate $y_{-}^i$ or $y_{+}^i$ respectively.
+To quantify the quality of $y_{-}^i$/$y_{+}^i$, we first used human evaluation to evaluate the quality of the corresponding $E^i$ by annotating whether a generated instruction $e_{j}^i$ in $E^i$ is useful or not in generating hallucinations (in the case of \texttt{\textbf{$\text{High}\rightarrow \text{Low}$}})/factuality improvements (in the case of \texttt{\textbf{$\text{Low}\rightarrow \text{High}$}}).
 Refer to Table \ref{tab:edit_analysis} for human evaluation results on generated edit instructions.
+The numbers in Table \ref{tab:edit_analysis} over the last five columns report the mean and standard deviation of the hallucination/factuality statistics over annotations by all our annotators, whereas columns 3 \& 4 are the statistics derived directly from $E^i \in D_{eval}$.
+For \texttt{\textbf{High$\rightarrow$Low}} setting, we ask the annotators to annotate whether the edit instruction is hallucinating instructions or not, whereas for \texttt{\textbf{Low$\rightarrow$High}} setting, we ask the annotators to annotate if the edit instructions are factuality aid instructions or not.
+Here are the results from our human evaluation of synthetic edit data generation: